shapley-value-java/shapley-value-core/README.md

 * Additivity

+To respect these 4 axioms there is only one solution, one way to calculate the Shapley value.
+The calculation is the average of the marginal contribution.

 ## Application example share a taxi
 How to share a taxi travel ?
 Amy, Bob and Clare are sharing a taxi.
 We imagine they are going to the same direction.